YOD - Praying in Affliction

 One translation of verse 79 reads, “Let my experience of your mercy in affliction show the godly the blessedness of keeping your testimonies.”
 We should remember that, among the many purposes God has for our sufferings, an important one is the impact and encouragement our endurance has on those observing our lives.
 Our non-verbal testimony in suffering often speaks more eloquently than words ever could.

 The chief Old Testament example of endurance in affliction was Job who suffered the worst of Satan’s onslaughts and came through with God’s high commendation.
 The prime New Testament example, apart from Christ himself, was the Apostle Paul who testified, “I endure everything for the sake of the elect that they too may obtain the salvation that is in Christ Jesus, with eternal glory” (2 Tim.
 2:10).
-Whenever we find ourselves in distress, suffering from an injustice, an unexpected illness, or a reversal of fortune, we do well to pray, “Lord, help me to be patient in my sufferings so that my life may become a strong testimony for your glory.”
+Whenever we find ourselves in distress, suffering from an injustice, an unexpected accident or illness, or a reversal of fortune, we do well to pray, “Lord, help me to be patient in my sufferings so that my life may become a strong testimony for your glory.”